2025 Guide to Completing a Vendor Risk Management Questionnaire

 What is a risk assessment questionnaire?

-A risk assessment questionnaire, also known as a third-party risk assessment questionnaire, is a set of questions that businesses can ask and present to vendors to better assess the vulnerabilities or potential cyber threats present within a company.
+A risk assessment questionnaire, also referred to as a security questionnaire template, is a set of questions that businesses can ask and present to vendors to better assess the vulnerabilities or potential cyber threats present within a company.
 These questionnaires help eliminate any unknown vulnerabilities as well as better understand the security posture of each vendor before beginning to work together.
+This risk evaluation process supports business continuity and ensures that vendors meet the organization’s risk criteria and business objectives.

 What is a security questionnaire template?